Platinum-group mineral band.

 Figure 5 for platinum-group minerals.

-Iridium oxide and the redox endmember
+Iridium oxide

-The iridium oxide work closes this sequence because it takes a question that first appeared in placer assemblages and resolves it with much stronger evidence.
-Already in the Prizhimny Creek study, native osmium was described as being replaced by a phase of IrO2 composition during oxidation, but that phase had not yet been confirmed in structural and spectroscopic terms.
-The later Chemical Geology paper finally did that.
-X-ray absorption spectroscopy showed that the Ir-O phase is genuine IrO2 with Ir4+, and atom probe tomography revealed that it occurs as thin films along the boundaries of metallic PGE-rich domains.
-At the same time, mass-balance relationships showed that Rh, Ru, and Pt remain mainly metallic, whereas Os is partly oxidized and strongly depleted relative to the original Os-Ir-Ru alloy.
+The iridium oxide study resolved a problem that appeared in the Prizhimny Creek placer assemblages.
+In that work, native osmium was described as being replaced during oxidation by a phase with IrO2 composition.
+Previously, there were descriptions of similar phases, including works on placers in Ethiopia (Cabri et al., 1981), Madagascar (Legendre, Auge, 1993), and others.
+However, the presence of real IrO2 – with chemically bonded Ir and O – had never been proven and was treated by mineralogists with scepticism (multiple personal communications).
+The later Chemical Geology paper confirmed this phase as IrO2.
+X-ray absorption spectroscopy showed the presence of Ir4+ bonded to oxygen, and atom probe tomography showed that the oxide forms thin films along the boundaries of metallic PGE-rich domains.
+Mass-balance relationships also showed that Rh, Ru, and Pt remain mostly metallic, whereas Os is partly oxidized and strongly depleted relative to the original Os-Ir-Ru alloy.

 Figure 6 for platinum-group minerals.